uci-inf-133/a2-tweets-ivanquon/readme.txt

     Regex Generation: Asked for regex adjustments or more complicated regex for finding if certain cases existed in tweet data
     Vega: Asked to find certain style options that weren't easily found in docs (Point is a mark option that isn't apparent at first, ended up finding in stack overflow)

+No AI Code Completion used, Did use the regular autocomplete for method/variable names though

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
 No classmates or individuals consulted directly.
 A few questions asked and answered on Slack for clarification like timezones and case sensitivity